Coding-For-Community/charger-auth/README.md

 ### TODO!!!!!!
 - Just use blackbaud for schedule
 - All students that checked in - add this too!!!!!
+- Only use "US Academic Schedule" for shenanigans
 - All student that haven't checked in

 ### Setup